zeek/zeek/frameworks/signatures.rst

 bytes.
 If the optional ``& <integer>`` is given, the packet's value is first masked with the integer before it is compared to the value-list.
 ``cmp`` is one of ``==``, ``!=``, ``<``, ``<=``, ``>``, ``>=``.
-``value-list`` is a list of comma-separated integers similar to those described above.
+``value-list`` is a list of comma-separated integers or integer-ranges similar to those described above.
 The integers within the list may be followed by an additional ``/ mask`` where ``mask`` is a value from 0 to 32.
 This corresponds to the CIDR notation for netmasks and is translated into a corresponding bitmask applied to the packet's value prior to the comparison (similar to the optional ``& integer``).
 IPv6 address values are not allowed in the value-list, though you can still inspect any 1,